Annual Governance Statement for the Governing Body

 As such the Board always welcomes suggestions, feedback and ideas from the school community, indeed the Governors are proactive in their encouragement of engagement between members of its body and the parent community.
 The Governing Body serves the school and as such every member of the Board is approachable.

-Should a more formal approach be desired, then individuals are encouraged to write to the Chair of Governors, Mrs Gillian Gape.
+Should a more formal approach be desired, then individuals are encouraged to write to the Chair of Governors, Mr Michael Gudgeon.
 Any correspondence should be handed into the School Office and will be treated in the strictest of confidence.

 Thank you for reading!